Ryō: Origins

 The ryō was originally a unit of weight from China, the tael.
 It came into use in Japan during the Kamakura period.
 By the Azuchi–Momoyama period it had become nearly uniform throughout Japan, about 4.4 monme as a unit of weight (about the same as 16.5 grams).

 During the Sengoku period, various local daimyō began to mint their own money.
 One of the best known and most prestigious of these private coins was the kōshūkin (甲州金, coin/gold of the Kōshū Province) issued by warlord Takeda Shingen, who had substantial gold deposits within his territories.
 The value of the kōshūkin was based on its weight, with one kōshūkin equal to one ryō of gold, and thus stamped with its weight (about 15 grams).
 The exchange rate fluctuated.
-A ryō of gold was worth 3 kan (3000) copper coins around the 1530s, or early Tenbun era but fell to only somewhat stronger than the later fiexed notion of "1000 mon" (copper coins), i.e., 1 ryō = 1.2–1.6 kan, by late Tenshō era, or end of century.
+A ryō of gold was worth 3 kan (3000) copper coins around the 1530s, or early Tenbun era but fell to only somewhat stronger than the later fixed notion of "1000 mon" (copper coins), i.e., 1 ryō = 1.2–1.6 kan, by late Tenshō era, or end of century.